How Immigrants Can Open a Bank Account in the United States (Step-by-Step)

 Ask for the reason.
 Banks should be able to tell you why your application was declined.
 Understanding the reason helps you address it.

-A Special Note for International Students
+A Note for International Students

-Your university ID, combined with your passport and student visa documentation, is typically sufficient identification for most student-friendly banking programs.
+Your university ID, passport, and student visa documentation are typically sufficient for most student-friendly banking programs.
+Student checking accounts often come with no monthly fees and no minimum balance requirements.

-Conclusion: One Step That Opens Many Doors
+One Step That Opens Many Doors

 Opening your first U.S. bank account is a milestone.
-It is the first formal step into the American financial system and the foundation from which everything else is built.
+It is the first formal step into the American financial system — and the foundation from which everything else is built.

 Now you know what documents you need, how to navigate the SSN and ITIN question, what to look for in a bank, and how the process works from beginning to end.
 You also know what to do if your first application is not approved.